US Rep. Jim Clyburn wants national plan to fight coronavirus, makes Fauci fact-check Trump

 To further make his point, Clyburn, a former public school teacher, used a visual aid.

-He stood up from his seat and gestured to rising lines on a chart, which showed the corornavirus caseload is much higher in the United States than it is in Europe and Asia.
+He stood up from his seat and gestured to rising lines on a chart, which showed the coronavirus caseload is much higher in the United States than it is in Europe and Asia.

 Trump, who had no public events on his schedule Friday, fired off a pair of tweets criticizing Clyburn's understanding of America's rising coronavirus caseload as the hearing got underway.